How to clean radiators inside and out – to ensure better efficiency this winter

 1. Switch off your heating

-Cleaning your radiator with the heating on is not only dangerous in terms of the risk of burning yourself, same as cleaning an oven while it's hot, but it also prevents dust from collecting throughout the cleaning process.
-So make sure to switch your heating off before you make a start.
+Cleaning your radiator with the heating on is not only dangerous in terms of the risk of burning yourself, the same as cleaning an oven while it's hot, but it also prevents dust from collecting throughout the cleaning process.
+Ensure you switch your heating off before you start.

-"It’s best to start cleaning radiators a few hours after your heating went off so that the radiators are slightly warm, but not hot," suggests Sam.
-Of course, if you have a radiator cover now is the time to remove that, once it's cooled.
+"It’s best to start cleaning radiators a few hours after your heating goes off so that the radiators are slightly warm, but not hot," suggests Sam.
+Of course, if you have a radiator cover, now is the time to remove that, once it's cooled.

 2. Employ your vacuum cleaner